-Credibility interviews are now part of the Tier 4 visa application process.
-The Home Office holds these interviews for most students applying for a Tier 4 visa from overseas.
+Credibility interviews are now part of the Student visa application process.
+The Home Office holds these interviews for most individuals applying for a Student visa from overseas.

-Sometimes students applying to extend their Tier 4 visa from inside the UK are also invited for a credibility interview.
+Sometimes students applying to extend their visa from inside the UK are also invited for a credibility interview.

 The purpose of an interview is to check the genuineness of a student.